todogroup/governance/structure/ambassadors/ambassador-manual.md

 - Explains a real problem practitioners have
 - Shows how a TODO resource helps; helps someone get started
-- teaches a concept clearly; shares lessons from real usage
+- Teaches a concept clearly; shares lessons from real usage
 - Makes it easier for someone else to contribute
 - Supports another community member
 - Improves a TODO initiative directly